pantheon-systems/documentation/source/content/guides/autopilot/04-troubleshoot.md

 # Troubleshoot Autopilot Error Messages

-You may encounter errors when using Autopilot.
-This page has a consolidated list of common issues and solutions you may encounter with Autopilot.
+This page has a consolidated list of common issues and solutions you may encounter when using Autopilot.

+## Element Exclusions

-## “We didn’t detect any plugins, modules or themes that were eligible for exclusion.”
+Error Message: "We didn’t detect any plugins, modules or themes that were eligible for exclusion."

 ### Issue

-The extensions list used for Exclusions should be refreshed when the Autopilot plan is set for the first time and on slow-converge after, but since the plan is only set after Autopilot is initialized, the list is unavailable the first time Autopilot is setup.
+The extensions list used for exclusions should be refreshed when the Autopilot plan is initialized for the first time or when using the slow converge feature.
+Since the plan is only set after Autopilot is initialized, the list is unavailable when Autopilot is started for the first time.

 ### Solution